leosteven2018/SIT313-Contacts/README.md

 Week 5

-The application has run successful with a few features, by the way, it has the own icon.
+The application has run successful with a few features, by the way, it has the own icon and a list view was added into the main page to show the detail.